MIT-LCP/wfdb-python/README.md

 ## Installation

-The distribution is hosted on pypi at: <https://pypi.python.org/pypi/wfdb/>.
-The package can be directly installed from pypi using either pip or poetry:
+The distribution is hosted on PyPI at: <https://pypi.python.org/pypi/wfdb/>.
+The package can be directly installed from PyPI using either pip or poetry:

 ```sh
 pip install wfdb